-US President Donald Trump believes Europe's Nato members should spend more on the alliance, rather than relying on the US to shoulder the burden.
+US President Donald Trump believes Europe's Nato members are not spending enough to support the alliance, and are relying on the US to shoulder the burden.

-So what does the US contribute towards maintaining Nato compared with the other 28 members?
+So what does the US contribute towards Nato compared with the other members?

 What do Nato members spend?

-Nearly 70% of the total spending on defence by Nato governments is accounted for by the US.
+Nearly 70% of total spending on defence by Nato governments is accounted for by the US.

-But the US is a global superpower, with military commitments well beyond Europe.
+But the US is a global superpower, with military commitments around the world, and not just in Europe.

 In terms of its gross domestic product (GDP) (the total value of goods produced and services) the US spent roughly 3.4% on defence in 2019, according to Nato estimates, while the average in European Nato countries and Canada was 1.55%.